photoprism/photoprism/README.md

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.

+## Upcoming Features and Improvements ##

+Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
+The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.
+Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.

+Ideas endorsed by [silver, gold, and platinum sponsors](SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized on the [roadmap](https://github.com/photoprism/photoprism/projects/5).

+We have a zero bug policy and do our best to help users when they need support or have other questions.
+This comes at a price, as we can't give exact deadlines for new features.

+Having said that, funding really has the highest impact.
+So users can do their part and [become a sponsor](https://docs.photoprism.app/funding/) to get their favorite features as soon as possible.

 ## Getting Support ##

 Before submitting a support request, please use our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/)